MikroElektronika/mikrosdk_click_v2/clicks/fan9/details.md

 err_t fan9_write_reg ( fan9_t *ctx, uint8_t reg, uint16_t data_in );
 ```

-- `fan9_set_pwm` This function is used to get PWM value of Fan 9 click board.
+- `fan9_set_pwm` This function is used to get PWM value of Fan 9 Click board.
 ```c
 err_t fan9_set_pwm ( fan9_t *ctx, uint8_t pwm_val );
 ```

 ## Example Description

-> This example demonstrates the use of FAN 9 click board, by changing speed of the fan from 0 to 100 percent, then decreasing it back to 0.
+> This example demonstrates the use of FAN 9 Click board, by changing speed of the fan from 0 to 100 percent, then decreasing it back to 0.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c